mikemackintosh/masterbaker-gem/README.md

 Using Masterbaker
 -------------

+1. First, agree to XCode License:

+        $sudo xcodebuild -license

-1. You'll need to have Masterbaker installed:
+2. You'll need to have Masterbaker installed:

         $ gem install masterbaker

-2. You'll need a `Cheffile` in your home directory that points Librarian to all the cookbooks you've included:
+3. You'll need a `Cheffile` in your home directory that points Librarian to all the cookbooks you've included:

         $ cat ~/.bakery/Cheffile // or ~/.masterbaker/masterbakerrc
         site "http://community.opscode.com/api/v1"
         cookbook "pivotal_workstation",
                  :git => "https://github.com/pivotal/pivotal_workstation"

-3. You'll need to create a `~/.bakery/bakeryrc` or `~/.masterbaker/masterbakerrc` file in your home directory to tell Chef which recipes to converge:
+4. You'll need to create a `~/.bakery/bakeryrc` or `~/.masterbaker/masterbakerrc` file in your home directory to tell Chef which recipes to converge:

         $ cat /Users/pivotal/.bakery/bakeryrc
         recipes:
           - pivotal_workstation::default
           - pivotal_workstation::sublime_text

-4. It's always a good idea to see what is found and will be installed on next run using `config`:
+5. It's always a good idea to see what is found and will be installed on next run using `config`:

         $ bake config

-4. You'll need to run `masterbaker` for anything to happen:
+6. You'll need to run `masterbaker` for anything to happen:

         $ bake